 Insulin Secreting Tumor (Insulinoma)

 Insulinomas are tumors of the pancreas, benign or malignant, resulting in excessive production of insulin, which leads to hypoglycemia (low blood sugar).
 Clinical signs can vary from an obtunded seizuring ferret to one with no clinical signs.
 Ferrets can adapt well to chronic hypoglycemia and do not usually show acute signs or seizures.
 Many ferrets present with simple lethargy or weak rear limbs.
 Hypersalivation and mouth pawing are often observed for unknown reasons.
 Treatment options can be medical, surgical, and also chemotherapy can be used early in the disease process.
-Below is an intra-operative picture of ferret undergoing surgery to remove the tumor and part of the pancreas.

 Medical therapy is designed to reduce development of hypoglycemia and will have no effect on tumor growth at all.
 Medical therapy alone results in the shortest “disease-free interval” and the shortest survival times.
 Oral prednisolone is the medication of choice for non-critical patients.
 Diazoxide (Proglycem) is usually added to prednisone therapy when patients become refractory.
 Anorexia in an insulinoma patient can be fatal, so owners need to be vigilant in monitoring their pet’s appetite.
 Nutritional therapy is important regardless of the primary therapeutic regimen.
 Ferrets are obligate carnivores, have a very short digestive tract, a rapid transit time and don’t handle carbohydrates as well.
 Balanced ferret diets are high in protein and fat and low in fiber and digestible carbohydrates.
 Ferrets with insulinomas should not get treats with high carbohydrate content (e.g. raisins, corn syrup, hairball laxatives, or Nutrical®) unless they are in need of emergency stabilization for a crisis.
 Treats may be best limited to raw or lightly cooked organ meat like liver or raw meat, or an occasional frozen mouse is a great treat.
 Fatty acid supplements are acceptable treats/supplements as well.